martin-rizzo/ComfyUI-TinyBreaker/README.md

 ## What is TinyBreaker?

-TinyBreaker is a hybrid model that combines the PixArt model for base image generation with Photon (or any SD1 model) for image refinement.
+**TinyBreaker** is a hybrid model that combines the [PixArt model](https://github.com/PixArt-alpha/PixArt-sigma) for base image generation with [Photon model](https://civitai.com/models/84728/photon) (or any SD1 model) for image refinement.
 The idea is to leverage both models' strengths in these tasks, enabling them to operate efficiently on mid and low-end hardware due to their minimal parameter count.
 Moreover, by sequentially executing both models, you can offload them to system RAM reducing the VRAM usage.
-Additionally, TinyBreaker employs Tiny Autoencoders for latent space conversion, optimizing performance and efficiency.
+Additionally, TinyBreaker employs [Tiny Autoencoders](https://github.com/madebyollin/taesd) for latent space conversion, optimizing performance and efficiency.

 ## Installation